alipzsh/knowledge-base/xss.md

 `postId=3&comment=This+post+was+extremely+helpful.&name=Carlos+Montoya&email=carlos%40normal-user.net`

 2. if there is an XSS payload in the title of a video or article in the front page of the site, it would effect people visiting it.

-### examin
+EXAMINE:

-test all relevant *entry points* and all *exit points*
+1. test all relevant *entry points* and all *exit points*
   * Entry points:
     * Parameters or other data within the URL query string and message body.
     * The URL file path.
     * HTTP request headers
     * out-of-band routes via which an attacker can deliver data into the application:
       * emails into a webmail app

   * exit points:
     * all possible HTTP responses (to any kind of application user in any situation)
     * audit logs (visible to some application user)

-locate the links between entry and exit points.
+2. locate the links between entry and exit points.
   * work through entry points, submit a specific value into each one, and monitor the apps responses where the submitted values appears.

     Determine if the observed value is stored in different request or simply reflected.

-test for a vulnerability:
+3. test for a vulnerability:
   * determine the context within the response where the stored data appears and test appropriate payloads.

   with the same methodology as reflected XSS.

 ## reflected:

 app receives an http request and includes the data in it's *immediate* response.